kazumaz/WhaleService/README.md

 ## Overview
-This is a simple web service with CRUD.
+This is a simple web service with CRUD.<br>
 SpringBoot, Redis, Prometheus, Grafana

 ## Start application